MukundAravapalli/TangoNewsLetter/README.md

 ![Failure Page Screenshot](/public/images/SteveSignUp.png)
 ![Failure Page Screenshot](/public/images/MailChimpMailingList.png)

-If we look at the bottom of the MailChimp Dashboard, we see that those 3 people have been successfully signed up for the Newsletter.
+If we look at the bottom of the MailChimp Dashboard, we see that those 3 people have successfully subscribed for the Newsletter.

 ## Origins